Search : in

 My Dell 5150 laptop won't show any signs of power, would changing the RAM possably fix this?
 The reason I ask is that an IT guy had it working when he swapped his parts into it. he is no longer around now to ask.
 Thanks

-Hmmm the Dell inspiron 5150, one legendary laptop with umpteen issues, a laptop designed to break.
+hmmm the Dell inspiron 5150, one legendary laptop with umpteen issues, a laptop designed to break.

 A promising contender for the stupidest laptop dell has ever built contest.
 However if my laptop survives this summer it may see its fifth birthday in november.